LoopKit/loopdocs/docs/operation/loop-settings/displays.md

 The toolbar is where your inputs to the Loop behavior take place.
 The individual components of the toolbar are, left to right:

 * **Carb entry tool**- click on this tool to enter carbs into the Loop app.
 Loop will not read carb entries from a Medtronic pump or Nightscout, so you must use the carb entry tool in Loop app in order to have carbs accounted for by the Loop.
-Detailed info regarding how to enter, save, and edit carb entries can be found in the [Carb Entries page](../../features/carbs/).
+Detailed info regarding how to enter, save, and edit carb entries can be found in the [Carb Entry page](../../features/carbs/).

 * **Pre-meal target** - click this tool to set the [Pre-Meal temporary override target](../../features/premeal/).
 (If you have not configured a pre-meal target under Loop Settings, this icon will be inactive - some people prefer this to avoid accidently tapping it.)
 This target will remain in effect (1) for 60 minutes, (2) until a carb entry is saved, or (3) until the target is toggled off manually or by tapping on the override icon, whichever comes first.
 The background coloring of the Pre-Meal target will turn green when active and there will be a dark blue line on the BG chart indicating where the override target is enabled.